 Where to begin with wedding planning?
 It’s enough to send even the sanest person into a spin!

 Don’t stress, we have your back.
-We’ve popped together a little guide to wedding planning that we hope will make your life as a future bride or groom that little bit easier.
+We’ve popped together a little guide to wedding planning that we hope will make your wedding planning life that little bit easier.
 So sit back, relax and let us do the talking.

-It may have been months (if not years) of hint-dropping, gazing at the bling that decorates the left hands of your closest girlfriends, or countless incidents of (not so subtly) passing your iPhone to your spouse, with an accidental wedding-related snap on screen.
+It may have been months (if not years) of hint-dropping, gazing at the bling that decorates the left hands of friends, or countless incidents of (not so subtly) passing your iPhone to your partner, with an accidental wedding-related snap on screen.

 They popped the question.
 You said yes!
 You’re engaged.
 The pair of you about to embark on the most crazy, exciting, wild ride of your lives to date.

-The champagne flows, and excitement bubbles as you throw around wild ideas with your girlfriends about a totally insta-worthy hens weekend in Vegas (oh, imagine all the re-grams), a five-day wedding extravaganza, a reception that kicks on until 6am (none of this ‘finishes at midnight’ business).
+The champagne flows, and excitement bubbles as you throw around wild ideas with your friends about a totally insta-worthy hens weekend in Vegas (oh, imagine all the re-grams), a five-day wedding extravaganza, a reception that kicks on until 6am (none of this ‘finishes at midnight’ business).

 That’s right – your wedding will be the very best yet.
-Forget Kim and Kanye – YOU are going to break the internet.
+Forget Justin and Hailey Bieber – YOU are going to break the internet.
 You’re determined to show brides before you just how this wedding thing should be done.

 And then as the champagne haze dwindles, reality – and your bank balance/lack of annual leave/family expectations – hit you square in the face.